tristanpenman/fpga-basics/README.md

 ## Full Colour ##

 The [full_colour](./full_colour) project takes advantage of the 4096-bit colour output of the Arcade MegaWing.
 Like the _Bitmap Display_ project, it draws a small sprite from Block RAM.
-However, there are two changes to how it is drawn.
+However, there are two changes to how the sprite is drawn.
 The first is that the data is stored per-pixel, rather than per-row.
 The second is that each pixel contains 12 bits of colour data (4 bits per channel).
 The image to be drawn is in [gradient.coe](./full_colour/gradient.coe), and a program for generating the COE file can be found in [gradient.c](./full_colour/gradient.c).

-The sprite also bounces around the screen, much like the DVD logo did on DVD players:
+To make things more interesting, the image is drawn twice, resulting in two separate sprites that bounce around the screen:

 [![Full Colour](./content/full_colour_small.jpg)](./content/full_colour.jpg)

+This was achieved by converting the single port ROM into a dual port ROM, allowing two memory locations to be read on each clock cycle.

 ## References